- On Sale

 Paul's psalms and Mass setting compositions are widely used in parishes and schools throughout Australia and New Zealand.

 Paul also serves the Church in the following roles to help promote music in the liturgy - the beauty that invites prayer.

 - Member, National Liturgical Music Council of the Australian Catholic Bishops Conference

 - Consultant, National Liturgical Council of the Australian Catholic Bishops Conference

-- Past-President and Executive Secretary of the Australian Pastoral Musicians Network
+- Past President and Secretary of the Australian Pastoral Musicians Network

 - Chair of the Diocesan Liturgical Commission of the Catholic Diocese of Wollongong